DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Responses sent over UDP MUST be padded as described in "Padding For Resolver Responses" and encrypted as `<dnscrypt-response>`.

-If the full client query packet is shorter than 256 bytes, or shorter than the full encrypted response packet, the resolver MAY truncate the DNS response and set the DNS `TC` flag before padding and encryption.
-The encrypted DNSCrypt response sent over UDP SHOULD be equal to or shorter than the encrypted DNSCrypt query packet that triggered it.
+The resolver MUST NOT send an encrypted DNSCrypt response over UDP that is larger than the encrypted DNSCrypt query packet that triggered it.
+If the full encrypted response packet would be larger than the query packet, the resolver either stays silent or truncates the DNS response and sets the DNS `TC` flag before padding and encryption.
+If the resolver sends a truncated response, the encrypted truncated response MUST still be equal to or shorter than the encrypted query packet.

 ### Resolver Responses Over TCP